patryknextdoor/2023/README.md

 # 2023
-Studying data science and coding in Python
+Studying Data Science and Coding in Python.